-Although the day club concept may not have originated in Las Vegas, the city certainly has refined and elaborated upon the idea of creating a pool party atmosphere with private cabanas, ear-blasting music, booze and bottle service, and revelers splashing around shallow swimming pools wearing as little as possible.
+Although the day club concept may not have originated in Las Vegas, the city certainly has refined and elaborated upon the idea of creating a pool party atmosphere with private cabanas, ear-blasting music, booze, and bottle service, and revelers splashing around shallow swimming pools wearing as little as possible.

-As with a nightclub, day club attendees must be a certain age to be admitted and proof is required as alcohol is served on the premises.
+As with a nightclub, day club attendees must be a certain age to be admitted and proof is required since alcohol is served on the premises.
 Typically there is a cover charge.
 DJs keep the music loud and current and dealers keep the games going and the chips circulating.

 Drai's, 65,000-square-feet atop the 11th floor of The Cromwell Hotel, is the Strip's only rooftop pool deck.
 Drai's features multiple pool areas to enjoy as well as indoor and outdoor VIP tables.
 And the views, if you can steal your eyes away from this beachy bacchanal, are of Caesars Palace towers and the dancing waters of Bellagio.
 Drai's operates from 11 am to 6 pm daily.
 Complimentary access is available for hotel guests; others are charged a fee.

 Attracting a somewhat older and classier crowd, the Beach Club at Encore has multiple books, lounges, daybeds, and two tiers of cabanas surrounding the action.
-European style (topless) bathing is permitted at one of the pools that is restricted to adults 21 and over.
+European style (topless) bathing is permitted at one of the pools that are restricted to adults 21 and over.

 When the sun goes down, the day clubs morph into nightclubs and the revelry continues.

 Dress Codes and Rules

-These rules from Drai's forbid the wearing and use of the following, although other day clubs are likely to ban similar ones:
+These rules from Drai's forbid the wearing and use of the following, although other day clubs are likely to ban similar ones.